ryanviana/eth-samba-prism/README.md

 - **👕 T-Shirt Design Focus**: Our models will undergo specific training to optimize the generation of t-shirt designs that are not only aesthetically pleasing but also suitable for manufacturing, based on user inputs.
 - **⚙️ Manufacturing Parameters Integration**: In addition to design aesthetics, the model will consider optimal manufacturing parameters to ensure that designs are ready for production, enhancing the bridge between digital creativity and physical merchandise.

+## 🛠️ Services Stack

+Our platform leverages a cutting-edge stack of technologies and services designed to enhance user experience, ensure security, and foster innovation.
+Here's a look at the key services in our stack and how we use them:

+- **🫰 Particle Connect**: Simplifies the user experience by offering social login capabilities.
+This service allows users to benefit from blockchain technology without needing in-depth knowledge of how wallets or blockchain work.

+- **🔗 Chainlink**: At the heart of our platform, Chainlink Functions enable us to make verifiable API calls.
+This plays a crucial role in our proprietary model, allowing us to create a proof of inspiration from a prompt to an image, ensuring the authenticity and originality of each design.

+- **👩‍💻 Scaffold Eth 2**: A comprehensive toolkit for Ethereum developers, Scaffold-ETH 2 helps us rapidly deploy Solidity smart contracts and launch a DApp with a React frontend.
+It includes Hardhat for smart contract development and Next.js for building user-friendly interfaces, streamlining our development process.

+- **⚡️ Scroll**: We use Scroll as our Layer 2 solution to take advantage of lower transaction fees.
+This is particularly important for our platform since we deal with products that may not have a high aggregated value, making efficiency and cost-effectiveness key.

+- **🌄 Segmind**: Segmind powers our stable diffusion calls and model training.
+It provides the API and computational resources we need to generate unique and creative designs from user prompts, ensuring that our platform remains at the forefront of AI-driven digital art creation.

 ## 📚 Resources